Blog

 • Water and smear-resistant

-• Maintain safe and sustainability
+• Maintain safety and sustainability

 • Maintenance and longevity of the printer